 Image from facebook.com

-I will continue analyzing the Bridge Children’s Academy’s Facebook page in this post.
-I will focus on the Risk Rhetoric demonstrated throughout their site.
-Their site can be found at this link: https://www.facebook.com/bridgechildrensacademy/
+For this post I will continue evaluating the Bridge Children’s Academy Facebook page.
+The page can be found at this link: https://www.facebook.com/bridgechildrensacademy/

 - Exigencies: A few challenges in the preschool’s rhetorical situation might be the controversies of having overweight teachers, the programs are not educational, and that some teachers may not be as loving towards children.
 The Bridge Children’s Academy has to oppose these common misconceptions are show their organization as educational, loving, and healthy.
 Their Facebook page successfully showcasing this by taking the opportunity to share images of teachers interacting with the children in playful and educational activities.
 For example, there are images of teachers playing with the children outside in a giant water slide, but there are also educational and healthy activities where the children are making applesauce.

 - Audiences: The organization targets their functional audience of the currant parents.
 If the organization were using the website to attract new families than they would have information pertaining to prices and programs.
 Instead, it currently has a laid back feel and gives updates on what the children are doing.
 This is important to currant families because they are interested in what their children are doing.